ZJUFanLab/SpaTrio/README.md

 | ··· | ··· | ··· |
 | Celln | 5.98 | 2.16 |

-At the same time, we also support additional specification of the number of cells in each spot.
+At the same time, we also support additional specifications of the number of cells in each spot.
  - expected_num.csv (The number of cells contained in each spot)

 |  | cell_num |